Loading...

 Reference

-• tmux new -s <name> : Creates a new session with a specific name.
+• tmux new -s <name> : Create a new session.

-• tmux attach -t <name> : Attaches to a session by name.
+• tmux attach -t <name> : Attach to a session.

-• Ctrl+b c : Creates a new window.
+• Ctrl+b c : Create a new window.

-• Ctrl+b , : Renames the current window.
+• Ctrl+b , : Rename the current window.

-• tmux kill-session -t <session> : Terminates a session by name.
+• tmux kill-session -t <name> : Terminate a session.